 Shop: Comrad Stripes Knee-High Compression Socks, $29

-If these socks aren’t your jam aesthetically or are a bit too pricey for your liking, we’ve listed a few more options that are top-sellers across other retailers like Kohl’s and Nordstrom.
+If these socks aren’t your jam aesthetically or are a bit too pricey, we’ve listed a few best-selling options from retailers like Kohl’s and Nordstrom.

 More from In The Know: